Tip 15 - How to get everyone to look at your camera?

 👉Now, as a parent, of course you want to include yourself in the shot, especially at a breathtaking scenery

 Well, if you are travelers like us, and do not approach random strangers these days, you have to do selfies of course (I mentioned equipment and camera settings to do quality selfies in tip 29 - Art Of Unposing Selfie Tips).
-Put your DSLR on a sturdy surface, ideally between waist and eye level.
+Put your camera on a sturdy surface, ideally between waist and eye level.
 Use a tripod.
 Even better, use intervalometer.

 What I typically would do is to set the shutter to click multiple times in a roll - say 20-30 times.
 The goal is to catch the little ones’ attention.
 Even they were in the middle of something at the beginning, at some point, they realized something was going on and would turn to the camera.